 We had our annual Farm Tour this summer where we invite customers to the farm to see what we do.
 We participated in “Art Exhibition and Farm to Table Celebration” organized by Ollin Farms.
 We were paired with the talented artist Valerie Meyers who did several oil paintings inspired by the farm.
 Students from the Colorado School of Clinical Herbalism spent a day on the farm as part of their program.

 New product introductions this year included Dream Lake Body Butter and an Herbal Steam Facial.
 The Herbal Steam Facial highlights some of our most fragrant and beautiful herbs.
 Both were well received.

-Our sales increased in all categories; in the store, online, wholesale and in the store.
-It’s good to see the business grow in actual sales every year.
-Our consulting business also grew.
 Giving back is important and we gave donations to several national organizations including the National Institute for Cancer Research, Movember Movement, Sierra Club and the American Red Cross.
 We supported International Womens Day, and GEMS (Girls in Engineering, Math and Science) event as well as several other small, local events and charities.

 We were again members of the Boulder County Farmers Market which means that we vended at the Longmont and Boulder Farmers Market all summer, as well as the Holiday Market in December, and at the Slow Food Festival in Denver.